koto-lang/koto/crates/cli/docs/language_guide.md

 Values can be formatted with alternative representations, with representations chosen with a character at the end of the format options.

+- `?` - The value will be formatted with additional debug information when available.

 The following representations are only supported for numbers:
 - `e` - exponential (lower-case)
 - `E` - exponential (upper-case)